FrancoisMasson1990/Pneumonia-Detection-from-Chest-X-Rays/FDA_Submission.md

 Out of all negative cases the model correctly classifies 44.1%, out of all positive cases it correctly classifies 81.8%.

+In the presence of Infiltration disease, the algorithm works poorly because it is not able to differentiate between Pneumonia and infiltration.

 ### 4. Databases